Savage-Company/rpi-pico-devboard/README.md

 - A serial interface (again via picoprobe)
 - The missing reset button!
 - Breakout of all pins from the pico
-- Development board powered by either the VSys or VBus sources
+- Development target powered by either the VSys or VBus sources

 Compatible with all Pico variants